Books I have co-authored

 The Swedish media house Bonnier has developed an eReader concept for magazines that has received considerable media attention (shown in the video demo below):

-It seems that they actually got it right, but I can already hear the criticism from the Net camp: don’t try to replicate a dying format, single purpose gadgets will limit the infinite [...]
+It seems that they actually got it right, but I can already hear the criticism from the Net camp: don’t try to replicate a dying format, single purpose gadgets will limit the infinite choice for the users and be rejected, old media is dead, an RSS feed is […]

 Eventually the mouse and keyboard will be replaced as our primary way of interfacing with the digital world by something else.
 Voice input, and pen/finger based touch screens are the most well-known candidates but there are several other more advanced technologies being developed.